 What is a Parallel Clamp

-Let’s start off with understanding what makes a parallel clamp unique.
-First, and as you might have guessed, the jaws are not only parallel but offer a HUGE clamping surface that extends around 4″ from the I-beam design found on most of these clamps.
+Let’s start with understanding what makes a parallel clamp unique.
+First, and as you might have guessed, the jaws are similar and offer a HUGE clamping surface that extends around 4″ from the I-beam design found on most of these clamps.

 Key features of these clamps: